caddyserver/website/src/docs/markdown/running.md

 ### SELinux System Considerations

 On SELinux enabled systems you have two options:
-1. Install Caddy using the [COPR repo](https://copr.fedorainfracloud.org/coprs/g/caddy/caddy/), your systemd file and caddy binary will be created and labelled correctly.
+1. Install Caddy using the [COPR repo](https://copr.fedorainfracloud.org/coprs/g/caddy/caddy/).
+Your systemd file and caddy binary will be created and labelled correctly.
 If you wish to use a custom build of Caddy, you'll need to label the executable as described below.
 2. [Download](https://caddyserver.com/download) Caddy from the site, or compile it with *xcaddy*.
 In both cases you will need to label the files yourself.

 Systemd unit files and their executables will not be run unless labelled with `systemd_unit_file_t` and `bin_t` respectively.